freesurfer-rge/slothpu/docs/instructions.md

 | NAND        | `101` | `1110`    | `aaabbbccc`|       |

-The single bit difference in operation code for ADD and SUB makes a two's complement implementaiton relatively straightforward.
+The single bit difference in operation code for ADD and SUB makes a two's complement implementation relatively straightforward.